-Allowing employees to work from home can provide significant benefits for employers and employees.
+Whether you're allowing or requiring employees to work from home there are significant benefits for employers and employees.

-Before allowing employees to commute to desks within their homes, consider the following issues to minimize the risk and maximize the returns associated with a work-from-home program:
+Here are some issues to consider to minimize the risk and maximize the returns associated with an optional work-from-home program:

 1. Does working from home make sense for certain jobs?
-There are numerous positions within a company that, despite pleas to the contrary from employees, aren't suitable candidates for a work-from-home program.
+Obviously there are jobs that must be done on site, despite pleas to the contrary from employees.
+But also, not all employees aren't suitable candidates for a work-from-home program.

 For example, allowing a manager with a broad span of control to work remotely probably isn't a good idea.
 Managing by phone is far less effective than being physically present.
 Further, employees will likely resent the fact that their manager is allowed to work from home while they are stuck in the office.